NOT MORE THAN 1200 TIGERS ARE LEFT IN INDIA.. IT'S NOW OR NEVER.. !!!!

 Friday, June 26, 2009

-When the news channels and newspapers reported that the last living Male Tiger in Panna has moved in to some nearby jungle in search of a soul mate, I had an intuition that there was no tiger left in Panna.
-Then came the relocation process, Tigresses from Bandhavgarh and Kanha were airlifted and Tran located to Panna.
+When the news channels and newspapers reported that the last living male tiger in Panna has moved in to some nearby jungle in search of a soul mate, I had an intuition that there was no tiger left in Panna.
+Then came the relocation process, Tigresses from Bandhavgarh and Kanha were airlifted and trans located to Panna.
 They were radio collared and were followed for a few weeks.
 And since the last week, the radio collars are not answering.
 Both the tigresses of Panna are now missing.
 The Panna’s forest officials have been boasting about the Tiger number being 30, five years back.
 NOT EVEN A SINGLE TIGER IS PRESENT IN PANNA TODAY.
 The report sent to the Chief Minister of the State clearly confirms the inability of the staff at Panna.
-If we are to believe that Forest people, then Panna has lost over 30 Tigers in the last five years.
+If we are to believe that forest people, then Panna has lost over 30 Tigers in the last five years.
 Panna has even lost the two BORROWED Tigresses.
 The sweep was the last alarm for Panna.
-Does it have any hope now.. ??
+Does it have any hope now?

 This is not the story of only one park in our country.
 Everywhere it’s the same.
 A Tiger goes missing, the local forest officials report the matter and send their report about the missing tiger, the govt. constitutes a team for the investigation, Investigations are held, but none of the poachers are arrested or no staff is penalized or punished for the lazy behavior.